acolomb/elf-mangle/README.md

-To implement application-specific command line extensions, a function named `get_custom_options()` should be provided in `custom_options.c`, returning a pointer to an `argp_child` structure, as described in the glibc manual.
+To implement application-specific command line extensions, a function named `get_custom_options()` should be provided in `custom_options.c`, returning a pointer to an `argp_child` structure, as described in the [glibc][glibc] manual.
 This child parser will be added to the program's own options handling.

 One of the most obvious use-cases for these extensions is to provide options for overriding single fields, but not with a string of hex